Uniqueness of the $\Phi^4_3$ measures on closed Riemannian $3$-manifolds: An coming down from infinity result

 (The $-1$ in the linear term in $v$ come from the fact that $\mcL=\partial_t-\Delta+1$ while Lemma \ref{LemMaximumPrinciple} involves the operator $\partial_t-\Delta$.)
 For all $s_1>0$ such that $s+s_1<\frac{1}{2}$, the pointwise estimate from Lemma \ref{LemMaximumPrinciple} gives here for $\|v_\delta\|_{\mcD_{s+s_1}} $ the upper bound

 and one gets a bound on $v$ writing for $0<\delta\leq s_1$

-as a consequence of \eqref{EqCommutatorEstimateRegularization} for the first inequality and \eqref{eq:est_1_2} for the second inequality.
-Let us introduce a positive parameter $k\geq 4$ that will be chosen below.
+as a consequence of the reconstruction estimate \eqref{EqCommutatorEstimateRegularization} for the first inequality and \eqref{eq:est_1_2} for the second inequality.
+Let us introduce a positive parameter $k\geq 4$ that will be chosen in \eqref{EqChoiceK} below in Step 3.
 Leaving aside the exponent $1/3$, the different terms in the above maximum can be bounded as follows for $0<\delta\leq s_1/k$

 and